7 Interactive Design Trends You Need To Know To Survive ePublishing

 7. Video Backgrounds

 While video backgrounds are something we don’t see on mobile (because of technical restraints and bandwidth considerations), this rather new trend is crushing it in the world of desktop.
 Gorgeous and engaging video backgrounds add motion and personality to a layout.
-Spend time exploring beautifully executed examples such as Street Art Project by Google, Square Space and Take Your Pulse.
+Spend time exploring beautifully executed examples such as Street Art Project by Google and Square Space.
 You can be sure to see more of these as we move into 2015.